Closed: Sunday / National Holidays

 Metals that enter the mouth, such as those used in dental procedures and trace amounts of metals in food, can also cause allergies.

-Metal allergy is a type of allergic reaction called delayed type allergy, and unlike immediate type allergies such as hay fever, it takes longer for symptoms to appear and the testing methods are different.
+Metal allergies are a type of allergic reaction called a delayed hypersensitivity reaction.
+Unlike immediate hypersensitivity reactions such as hay fever, symptoms take time to appear.

 What are the symptoms of metal allergy?